Chart Color Schemes

 Burrum - Fraser has limited levels of nearby infrastructure activity, ranking in the 15thth percentile nationally

-The performance of an area can be significantly influenced by changes to local infrastructure, major projects, and planning initiatives.
-AreaSearch has identified a total of 113 such projects that are likely to impact the area.
-Notable among these are the Torbanlea Pialba Road Upgrade, Maryborough - Hervey Bay Road upgrade, the Pialba - Burrum Heads Road Intersection Upgrade, the BayWest City Centre development, and the Queensland Train Manufacturing Program.
-The following list details those projects that are likely to be most relevant.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch identified 103 projects likely to affect the region.
+Key initiatives include the Torbanlea Pialba Road Upgrade, Maryborough - Hervey Bay Road upgrade, and Pialba - Burrum Heads Road intersection improvement.
+The BayWest City Centre and Dundowran Industrial Park are also notable.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.